tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 ```

 **Install Service worker:**
-When the serviceworker is installed (initiated by script from website), we need to define teh resources wich we wish to cache, These are cached and linked to specific `Cache` key.
+When the serviceworker is installed (initiated by the script from website), we need to define the resources which we wish to cache, These are cached and linked to specific `Cache` key.
-Ideally we should not cache any third party resource but only which are sered from same domain.
+Ideally, we should not cache any third-party resource but only of which are served from the same domain.
 <center><sub>In Service worker</sub></center>

 ```javascript